 See the library reading list for this module (Canterbury)

-8.1 Demonstrate an in-depth knowledge and experience of the characteristics and ecological processes that define tropical rainforests (including nutrient cycling, decomposition and pollination), as well as the characteristics of disturbed tropical forests and the breakdown of ecological processes within these habitats
+1. Explain in depth the characteristics and ecological processes that define tropical rainforests as well as the characteristics of disturbed tropical forests and the breakdown of ecological processes within these habitats.

-8.2 Demonstrate an understanding of the importance of tropical forests as centres of biodiversity and ecological diversification.
+2. Demonstrate a critical of understanding the importance of tropical forests as centres of biodiversity and ecological diversification.

-8.3 Demonstrate theoretical and direct experience of the major conservation issues surrounding rainforests, and evaluate ways by which environmental impacts on tropical habitats can be mitigated.
+3. Apply theoretical and experiential knowledge gained regarding the major conservation issues surrounding rainforests to evaluate ways by which environmental impacts on tropical habitats can be mitigated.

-8.4 Demonstrate practical and analytical skills concerning ecological survey techniques and assessment methods for a range of tropical biota, which can also be applied to other ecosystems.
+4. Apply practical and analytical skills concerning ecological survey techniques and ecological assessment methods for a range of tropical biota, which can also be applied to other ecosystems.

 Back to top